Kentown25/Retail_Sales_Perfomance/README.md

 Insights and recommendations are provided on the following key areas:
 - **Category Performance**: Comparative analysis of product categories and their impact on sales.
 Categories include Beauty, Clothing, and Electronics.
-- **Gender Insights**: Analysis of buying behavior of males and females across categories.
+- **Gender Insights**: An analysis of buying behavior of males and females across categories.
 - **Age Group Insight**s: An analysis of customer age and their buying behavior.
 Ages range from 18-64 and were broken down into five groups; Under 25, 25-34, 35-44, 44-54, and 55+.
 - **Price Point Insights**: An evaluation of sales and demographics by price.
 Prices were $25, $30, $50, $300, and $500.